Core-periphery structure in networks: a statistical exposition: Metrics

 \section{Metrics}

+In this section, we review metrics that are already popular in the scientific literature for quantifying the CP structure of a network.
+We believe that examining these approaches statistically can make significant contributions to the CP literature, and it is therefore helpful for statisticians to become familiar with them.

-With background in hand, we are ready to delve into a full discussion of CP structure.
-One of the challenges of studying CP is that there is not a unified definition of what it means for a network to have this structure.
-That being said, the general form of CP structure is that of a highly-connected {\it core} with a lightly-connected {\it periphery} \citep{BORGATTI2000, Csermely2013}.
-Each method presented, however, implicitly defines CP structure based on their own metric.
-Most metrics fall into one of two categories, block model or transport, but we will see some methods that diverge from both of these frameworks.
-Note that whether core-to-periphery edges are dense or not varies between different works but most take it to be dense.
-Another point not always mentioned in the existing literature, but is intuitively true, is that the core size should be much smaller than the entire network.
-If, for example, 95\% of the nodes were in the core, this shouldn't constitute CP structure.
-There are also many other concepts closely related to CP structure like rich clubs \citep{zhou2004rich} where high-degree nodes are interconnected and bow-tie structure for directed networks \citep{ma2003connectivity, supper2009bowtiebuilder} where core nodes have many incoming and outgoing edges.
-For the sake of time and space we restrict this discussion to CP structure.
-Lastly, We define a ``core-periphery assignment'' to be an integer-valued vector $\bc$ of length $n$, such that $\bc_i=1$ if node $i$ is in the core and $0$ otherwise.
-We define the size of the core as $K$, i.e. $\sum_{i=1}^n \bc_i=K$.
+One of the primary challenges of studying CP structures is that a universal, formal definition does not exist.
+This is akin to the problem of defining communities or clusters in multivariate data analysis.
+Because of this, there are many descriptors to identify and quantify a CP structure, but the general form is that of a highly-connected {\it core} with a loosely-connected {\it periphery} \cite{BORGATTI2000, Csermely2013}.
+Each method implicitly defines a different CP structure, and most of these definitions can be categorized into two frameworks: the block-model framework and the transport framework.
+Another important point to consider when defining a CP structure is whether the core-to-periphery edges are dense or not (most authors take it to be dense).
+Additionally, the core size should be much smaller than the rest of the network.
+If, for example, 95\% of the nodes were in the core, this should not constitute a CP structure.

+There are several other concepts that are closely related to CP structures.
+Rich clubs \cite{zhou2004rich} are characterized by interconnected high-degree nodes and bow-tie structures for directed networks \cite{ma2003connectivity, supper2009bowtiebuilder} have core nodes with many incoming and outgoing edges.
+For the sake of time and space we limit this discussion to CP structures.
+Lastly, we define a ``core-periphery assignment'' to be an integer-valued vector $\bc$ of length $n$, such that $c_i=1$ if node $i$ is in the core and $c_i=0$ otherwise.
+We define the size of the core as $K=\sum_{i=1}^n c_i$.